Gorky Park (novel): Plot

 Arkady's brief trip to New York City reunites him with Osborne, Irina, and Kirwill in succession.
-Arkady is outraged when Osborne tells him that he and Irina are lovers, but Irina swears that she only slept with Osborne twice - once to convince him to help her defect, and once more to convince him to bring Arkady to America.
+Arkady is outraged when Osborne tells him that he and Irina are lovers, but Irina swears that she only slept with Osborne twice – once to convince him to help her defect, and once more to convince him to get Arkady out of the Soviet Union.

 FBI agents escort Arkady and Irina to Osborne's ranch on Staten Island where the exchange is supposed to take place.
-During the trip Arkady realizes that, to avoid a diplomatic incident, the FBI agents plan to let Osborne kill him and Irina before allowing KGB agents, who are tailing them, to kill Osborne.
-When they arrive at the ranch the group finds Kirwill, shot and disemboweled.
+During the trip, Arkady realizes that, to avoid a diplomatic incident, the FBI agents plan to let Osborne kill him and Irina before allowing KGB agents, who are tailing them, to kill Osborne.
+When they arrive at the ranch, the group finds Kirwill, shot and disembowelled.
 He finally identified Osborne as his brother's killer, but was overcome by Osborne's attack dogs when he came to confront him.

 Osborne appears, armed with a hunting rifle, and Arkady convinces him that the FBI is planning a betrayal.
 Osborne shoots two of the FBI agents as two KGB agents arrive, and the KGB and FBI agents are killed in the chaotic firefight that ensues.
 Osborne finally corners and wounds Arkady in the sable pens.
-Arkady gains the upper hand by releasing several of the sables, causing Osborne to rush recklessly into the pen where Arkady is able to shoot and kill him.
-Irina arrives and says that she wants to stay in America, but Arkady, finding America to be as corrupt as the Soviet Union, chooses to return to the latter; he also knows that if he does return home, the Soviet authorities will be less inclined to demand Irina's return.
+Arkady gains the upper hand by releasing several of the sables, causing Osborne to rush recklessly into the pen where Arkady can shoot and kill him.
+Irina arrives and says she wants to stay in the U.S., but Arkady, finding the United States as corrupt as the Soviet Union, chooses to return to his homeland.
+He knows that if he does return to Moscow, the Soviet authorities will be less inclined to demand Irina's return.

-Realizing that the only way to reduce his superiors' ire is to kill all the illicit sables, Arkady picks up Osborne's hunting rifle, but instead he decides to break open their cages and release them into the forest.
+Renko concludes the only way to calm the Soviet authorities is to kill all the contraband sables, but instead he decides to break open their cages and release them into the forest.